psreek-ai/SiebelCRMSemanticSearch/docs/TDD 1 - Data Extraction and Preparation.md

 **Owner:** Database Team

 ## 1. Objective
-This document provides the technical specification for extracting and preparing historical service request data from the Oracle 12c Siebel database and loading it into Oracle 23ai.
-Instead of using CSV exports and Python scripts, we will use **direct database-to-database connectivity** via Oracle Database Links to copy relevant tables and then use SQL to create the consolidated dataset.
+This document provides the technical specification for extracting and preparing historical service request data from the Oracle 12c Siebel database and loading it into **Oracle Autonomous Database on Azure**.
+We use **direct database-to-database connectivity** via Oracle Database Links to copy relevant tables and then use SQL to create the consolidated dataset.
+The managed nature of Autonomous Database simplifies connectivity and security configuration.

 ## 2. Architecture Overview

 ### 2.1.
 Data Flow
 ```
-Oracle 12c (Siebel DB)  →  Database Link  →  Oracle 23ai (Vector DB)
+Oracle 12c (Siebel DB on Azure VM)  →  Private Network  →  Oracle Autonomous Database on Azure
+      ↓                                   (VNet Peering)              ↓
+   Source Data                                                Database Link
                                                                     ↓
                                               Copy relevant tables (S_SRV_REQ, S_ORDER, S_EVT_ACT, S_PROD_INT)
                                                                     ↓
-Run SQL aggregation query in 23ai
+                                              Run SQL aggregation query in ADB
                                                                     ↓
                                               Populate staging table with narrative text
                                                                     ↓
                                               Generate embeddings (covered in TDD 2)
 ```

 ### 2.2.
 Primary Source Tables